-Simple and rustic with a stunning beachside location, Nkwichi is well loved at YZ.
+Simple and rustic with a stunning beachside location, Nkwichi is well-loved at YZ.
 The whole lodge is full of character, and there’s a wonderful range of things to do!

 Nkwichi is a community conservation scheme, employing local people and promoting tourism in partnership with villages nearby.
 It also focuses on protecting the local wildlife.
-Getting to the lodge is more complicated than accessing other properties on Lake Malawi, but Nkwichi’s remote location really appeals to travellers who enjoy a little adventure!
+Getting to the lodge is more complicated than accessing other properties on Lake Malawi, but Nkwichi’s remote location really appeals to travelers who enjoy a little adventure!
 The accommodation is booked on a full-board basis, and the price of your stay includes a community levy for land use – this is put towards medical equipment, education, and transport.
 The lodge is open throughout the year.

 ACCESS & LOCATION:

 The lodge is accessed via a one-hour boat trip from Malawi’s Likoma Island airport.
-On the way, travellers need to disembark briefly at a small village on the Mozambique side of the lake, to clear customs before arriving at Nkwichi.
+On the way, travelers need to disembark briefly at a small village on the Mozambique side of the lake, to clear customs before arriving at Nkwichi.

 ACCOMMODATION & FACILITIES AT NKWICHI LODGE: